The Te Puru Community Charitable Trust

 Tony Cooper – Deputy Chair

 Garth has been on the Trust for the past 5 years.
-Tony, Logan and Michael have been members of the past 12 months and Samantha recently joined the team.
+Tony and Logan have been members of the past 12 months and Stephanie, Melissa & Mathew have recently joined the team.